 Notably, anti-inflammatory drugs are combined to treat HCC with beneficial therapeutic effects.
 Pre-clinical studies have indicated that aspirin, a nonsteroidal anti-inflammatory drug, can elevate the sensitivity to various anti-cancer drugs.
 These include sorafenib and doxorubicin while overcoming sorafenib resistance in vitro and in vivo[163].
 Additionally, aspirin limits NF-κB activation of SLC7A11 transcription by B inhibits the growth of HCC, leading to ferroptosis[164].
 However, aspirin is negatively related to the early reported incidence rate of HCC in the general population, which should be considered in the future, particularly in gastrointestinal ulcer patients[165,166].
-Another cohort study discovered that using NSAIDs could decrease the risk of early HCC recurrence in two years after radical hepatectomy, irrespective of the patient's age, hepatectomy range, viral hepatitis status, basic diabetes, and cirrhosis[167].
+Another cohort study discovered that using NSAIDs could decrease the risk of early HCC recurrence two years after radical hepatectomy, irrespective of the patient's age, hepatectomy range, viral hepatitis status, basic diabetes, and cirrhosis[167].
 Curcumin, a traditional Chinese medicine extract, has excellent anti-inflammatory effects.
 Curcumin overcame lenvatinib resistance, a first-line treatment drug for unresectable advanced liver cancer, by inhibiting epidermal growth factor receptor[168].
 Combining steroid anti-inflammatory drugs dexamethasone and N-acetylcysteine can be employed for post-thrombotic syndrome and post-conventional transcatheter arterial chemoembolization, which is the standard treatment for mid-term HCC.
 Only two out of 50 participants experienced mild allergic dermatitis[169,170].
 Currently, only a few anti-inflammatory drugs have undergone clinical trials.
-More effective anti-inflammatory drugs can be applied in clinical trials of HCC by continuously enhancing the fundamental experiments.
+More effective anti-inflammatory drugs can be applied in clinical trials of HCC by continuously enhancing fundamental experiments.

 CONCLUSION

 Emerging studies demonstrated that inflammation, particularly chronic inflammation, is crucial in liver deterioration.
-Moreover, uncontrolled inflammation is a critical factor for liver cancer development.
+Moreover, uncontrolled inflammation is a critical factor in liver cancer development.
 However, at this stage, some acute inflammatory factors have the opposite effect on HCC, indicating that the role of inflammation in HCC requires more exploration regarding new regulatory factors.
 These factors have great development prospects for the mechanism underlying malignant HCC progression and future clinical treatment.

 REFERENCES